 Lastly, you can combine the methods above.
 For instance, using a 50lb weight vest in combination with a 35 lb plate between the legs will provide you with a strength stimulus only rivaled by the big barbell exercises.

-If you’ve been doing dips for a while, you may be wondering if you should transition to the weighted version.
+If you’ve been doing regular dips for a while, you may be wondering if you should start adding weight to your dips.

 A good rule of thumb with weighted dips (similar to weighted pull-ups) is to transition to the exercise if: